teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

 several choices in order to make these diffs small: the Merkle tree is omitted, and routing indices are not included directly.

-To address these issues, this describe the steps that a relay needs to follow, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.
+To address these issues, this document describe the steps that a relay needs to performs, upon receiving an ENDIVE document, to derive all the SNIPs for that ENDIVE.

 Here are the steps to be followed.
 I'll describe them in order, though in practice they could be pipelined somewhat.
 I'll expand